Mesoplodon: Species

 Longman's beaked whale (Indopacetus pacificus, also known as the Indo-Pacific beaked whale or the tropical bottlenose whale) was originally assigned to Mesoplodon, but Joseph Curtis Moore placed it in its own genus, Indopacetus, a taxonomic assignment which has been followed by all researchers.

-Three extinct species of Mesoplodon are known, M. posti, M. slangkopi. and M. tumidirostris.
+Four extinct species of Mesoplodon are known: M. longirostris M. posti, M. slangkopi. and M. tumidirostris.